Behavioral Couples Therapy (BCT)

 EVIDENCE FOR BEHAVIORAL COUPLES THERAPY

 A large and growing body of evidence supports the effectiveness of Behavioral Couples Therapy.
 Dozens of randomized clinical trials have found evidence for Behavioral Couples Therapy being more effective than both the placebo or no treatment at all (Baucom et al., 1998; Christensen & Heavey, 1999;Baucom et al., 2003; Shadish & Baldwin, 2005; Snyder et al., 2006).
 Research also has shown Behavioral Couples therapy to increase abstinence rates and improve relationship functioning better than classic individual-based treatment, while also reducing social costs, domestic violence, and emotional problems in children of the couple (O’Farrell & Schein, 2000).

 - ADDITIONAL CITATIONS

 - Gabbard, G. O. (2009).
 Textbook of psychotherapeutic treatments.
-American Psychiatric Pub.
+American Psychiatric Association Publishing.